If you’ve heard of design thinking, you may know that it’s an ideology used to solve complex problems in a creative, user-centric way.

 Several prototypes inspired by that day of the experiment have been launched and tested.
 One prototype led to the creation of a dedicated assessment team that redesigned numerous steps in the process to achieve the goal of completing the assessment within 45 days (a 50% reduction in time).

-Imagine yourself being fully decked up for a party containing all the enthusiasm to reach on time although when you reach the venue all you get to discover is a long line of vehicles waiting in a queue.
+Imagine yourself being fully decked up for a party containing all the enthusiasm to arrive on time, although when you reach the venue, all you get to discover is a long line of vehicles waiting in a queue.

 S-Oil was a start-up gas station in South Korea a few years ago.
 They saw a challenge that drivers faced daily – it was hard to find an empty parking space.
 They were driving in circles and wasting time before finally finding an empty spot to park their cars.

 The company studied the situation and noticed that an average driver went up to 15 extra kilometers per month, resulting in a vast amount of useless costs and wasted gas.